-The same goes for your Marketing Automation project, you need a strong supporting team and supporting materials.
-Projects tend to be more successful if there is a supportive management team who actively intervenes with supportive messages and who act supportively.
+The same goes for your Marketing Automation project: you need a strong supporting team and supporting materials.
+Projects tend to be more successful if there is a supportive management team that actively intervenes with supportive messages and that acts supportively.
 There are even success cases where there’s a full internal communication plan around the project, to help the team to be motivated and remain so.

 5. You will have pain… and fun